IgniSavium/Causal-LLaVA/README.md

 - Replace `pytorch_model.bin.index.json` in the `vicuna-7b-v1.5` directory with the one provided in `modification/causal-vicuna-7b-v1.5-init/`

-- Add `causal-initialization.bin` to that same directory.
+- Run `modification/causal-vicuna-7b-v1.5-init/causal_bin_gen_vicuna.py` to generate `causal-initialization.bin`, and add it to the same Vicuna directory.
+Then rename the modified Vicuna directory to `causal-vicuna-7b-v1.5-init`.

 - Replace `modeling_llama.py` in your conda env with the modified version from `modification/transformers/`.